-[0085] An "angiotensin system inhibitor" is an agent that interferes with the function, synthesis or catabolism of angiotensin II.
-These agents include, but are not limited to, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II antagonists, angiotensin II receptor antagonists, agents that activate the catabolism of angiotensin II, and agents that activate the catabolism of angiotensin II, and agents that prevent the synthesis of angiotensin I from which angiotensin II is ultimately derived.
+[0070] An "angiotensin system inhibitor" is an agent that interferes with the function, synthesis or catabolism of angiotensin II.
+These agents include, but are not limited to, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II antagonists, angiotensin II receptor antagonists, agents that activate the catabolism of angiotensin II, and agents that prevent the synthesis of angiotensin I from which angiotensin II is ultimately derived.
 The renin-angiotensin system is involved in the regulation of hemodynamics and water and electrolyte balance.
 Factors that lower blood volume, renal perfusion pressure, or the concentration of Na.sup.+ in plasma tend to activate the system, while factors that increase these parameters tend to suppress its function.